p8105555/p8105_final_5555/proposal.md

 ## Website

-We intend to create a website containing various figures, showing different demographic groups’ drinking frequency, the association between alcohols and otter substances use. drinking habits and health conditions, where readers can search for information of their interest.
+We intend to create a website containing various figures, showing different demographic groups’ substance use habits and their health conditions, where readers can search for information of their interest.

 ## User-interactive page